 Eagle County Republicans elect officers

-AVON — Eagle County Republicans held their election of officers on Feb.
-12 at the Avon library.
+Eagle County Republicans held their election of officers on Feb.13 by zoom.

-With seven seats up for election, Kaye Ferry was once again elected as chairman, John Rosenfeld as first vice chair, Melissa Kellogg Leuck second vice chair, Brian Davis third vice chair and Max Schmidt as fourth vice chair, Jennifer Woolley as secretary and Katherine Paisen Senn as treasurer.
+With seven seats up for election, Kaye Ferry was once again elected as chairman.
+Max Schmidt was elected first vice chair, Susie Huxford as second vice chair, Jeanne Alexander as third vice chair, Greg Bush as fourth vice chair, Tony Martinez as fifth vice chair and Jennifer Woolley as secretary.
 All of these individuals will serve two-year terms.

-In odd numbered years, by state requirement, all elected offices for all districts are required to elect officers for their Central Committees.
+“Once again, it is an honor to be elected as chair of our local Republican party,” Ferry said.
+This is just the beginning of a long process.
+In odd numbered years, by state requirement, all districts are required to elect officers for their central committees.
 The process begins at the county level and moves on to the other district offices and finally to the officers for the Colorado Republican Committee.

 These functions are performed and closely structured by state regulations.
 They form the basis of the Colorado political process in preparation for elections on the state and national levels that occur in even numbered years.